dannyverdel/dannyverdel/README.md

 <!-- <div align="center"> -->

 # My resume
 My name is Danny Verdel.
 I live in Roelofarendsveen, located in the Netherlands.
 I am a third year software development student at Nova College in Hoofddorp.
-I specialize in backend development using C languages (C, C++ and C#).
+I specialize in Azure Functions using C#.
 I am a sporty guy, I like to go cycling and learn new programming languages or develop my skills in them.

 # Education
 - MBO Nova College Hoofddorp: Software Development 2019 - present